 Rose is a firm believer in the power of literature to inform and influence the human soul, and hopes her writing finds its way to the right readers.
 Some of her favorite books are Persuasion, Till We Have Faces, Jane of Lantern Hill, and Beauty and the Beast.

-In 2019 she completed a manuscript of new fairy tales and hopes to have them traditionally published.
-Until then, she homeschools her three kids, feeds her philosopher husband, grades papers, engages daily with her church community, talks to herself, updates her blog, reads too many kids books, considers the brevity of life in the face of eternity, takes bookish photographs for Instagram, and is a staff writer for Story Embers.
+In 2019 she completed a manuscript of new fairy tales and is working to have them traditionally published.
+Until then, she schools her three kids, enjoys her philosopher husband, talks to herself, updates her blog, reads too many kids books, considers the brevity of life in the face of eternity, takes bookish photographs for Instagram, and is a staff writer for Story Embers.